zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ![Piezo Hookup Diagram](/images/recipes/security_system/hookup_diagram_step_1.png){:.fritzing}

+If you use fritzing, you can download the full [Fritzing Diagram](/images/recipes/security_system/fritzing/hookup_diagram.fzz) to reference throughout this recipe.

 > New to using a solderless breadboard?
 Get up to speed by reading our [How to Breadboard](/guides/2014/10/07/Breadboard.html) guide.

 1. Add your piezo buzzer to the breadboard.